Middlewich railway station

-The station stood on the branch line that was primarily built to serve the industries between Sandbach and Northwich.
-Most revenue came from the Cheshire salt mines before its transport switched to road haulage.
-Chemical factories also used the branch with sidings serving the bigger factories.
+The station stood on the branch line that was built primarily to serve the industries between Sandbach and Northwich.
+Most revenue came from the Cheshire salt mines before its transport switched to road haulage; chemical factories also used the branch with sidings serving the bigger factories.
 Middlewich station had a sizeable goods depot for freight and parcels office for public use.
-With the withdrawal of passenger services, the Middlewich branch continues to be used by freight trains and for occasional train diversions.
+With the withdrawal of passenger services, the Middlewich branch continues to be used by freight trains, empty coaching stock movements and for occasional train diversions.

 History

-Passengers
+Passenger service

 The branch line and Middlewich station were built by the London and North Western Railway (LNWR) during 1867–1868.
-The railway line was completed in November 1867 and was initially used by goods trains.
-The station was completed later and was opened for passenger use on 1 July 1868.
+The railway line was completed in November 1867 and was used initially by goods trains.
+The station was opened for passenger use on 1 July 1868.
 Provisions had been made for the doubling of the line in the event of sufficient demand, but this option was never exercised.
 It would be operated by the London Midland & Scottish Railway (LMSR) after the railway grouping of 1 January 1923.